 A vNV has three interfaces, Eth0, Eth1, and Eth2.
-In the VM, these interfaces are called Network Adapter 1, Network Adapter 2, and Network Adapter 3 respectively.
+In the VM, these interfaces are Network Adapter 1, Network Adapter 2, and Network Adapter 3, respectively.

 Eth0 (Network Adapter 1) is not connected anywhere in the VM configuration.
-Eth1 (Network Adapter 2) and Eth2 (Network Adapter 3) are used for management and in-band communication respectively.
-This can be inferred from the image below.
+Eth1 (Network Adapter 2) and Eth2 (Network Adapter 3) are for management and in-band communication, as illustrated in the image below.